josiest/songwriting/songs/Spanaway/lyrics.md

 ### Verse I

-So I find myself upon the end
+So I find myself upon the end of
-Of the road I've been on
+The road I've been on
 And what a foolish thought that I
 Could settle after long